The Behavioural Ecology Research Group was established in 2017, following our strategic growth in behavioural ecology research.

 Core areas of research in the Behavioural Ecology Research Group currently include animal communication, cognition, social behaviour, and animal welfare.
 We cover a wide range of study organisms, including mammals, birds, insects, crustaceans, fish and cephalopods.
 Our research involves fieldwork in South America, the Antarctic and the Arctic, Tanzania, Mexico, Australia, Japan, Austria, Spain, Portugal and the UK.
 We also carry out work in museums, zoos, and laboratories.

 Members of our group include academics, postgraduate researchers and professional staff.
-We are an active research community with recent achievements that include papers in Current Biology, Nature Communications, Nature Scientific Reports, Proceedings of the Royal Society Biology and Biology Letters, as well as funding from the Royal Society and National Geographic.
+We are an active research community with recent achievements that include papers in Science, Plos Biology, Current Biology, Ecology Letters, Nature Communications, Proceedings of the Royal Society Biology, Behavioural Ecology and Biology Letters, as well as funding from the Royal Society and National Geographic.

-We welcome collaboration and enquiries from potential incoming Marie Sklodowska-Curie fellows under the European Union's new Horizon 2020 programme.
+We welcome collaboration and enquiries from potential incoming visitors and fellows, e.g. under the Newton International Fellowship or Marie Sklodowska-Curie European programme.

-If you would like to find out more about our research, please contact Dr Jacob Dunn, Director of the Behavioural Ecology Research Group.
+If you would like to find out more about our research, please contact Dr Jacob Dunn, Director of the Behavioural Ecology Research Group, at [email protected]

 Find out more about our members by exploring their staff profiles.